-Few streets have had a longer or more torrid history than Zeedijk, which has been around since Amsterdam began life as a boggy hamlet.
+Few streets have had a longer or more torrid history than Zeedijk (it means "sea dike," as it sounds), which has been around since Amsterdam began life as a boggy hamlet.
 In the 15th and 16th centuries, its businesses serviced the lonely, thirsty sailors disembarking from the ships of the East India Company.
-By the 1970s, the only traffic Zeedijk saw was drug traffic.
-Tourists were advised to avoid the neighborhood at night because of the junkies and high crime rates.
-A few years back, the city started cracking down, and it's now much easier to accept the stray, dubious-looking character as merely part of the scenery as opposed to its definition.
+By the 1970s, though, most of the traffic Zeedijk saw was drug traffic, and tourists were advised to avoid the neighborhood at night because of the junkies and high crime rates.
+Since the city has cleaned up the area, though, Zeedijk has become extremely pleasant street, with plenty of restaurants, pubs, and shops, and it's a very nice place to wander.

 There are several interesting sights along the Zeedijk.
 The 17th-century Sint Olofskapel (St. Olaf Chapel), named after the patron saint of dikes, sports a life-affirming sculpture: grains growing out of a supine skeleton (this used to be a positive message).
 It's now a conference center.
 Across the street at No. 1 is